Why I See LA Real Estate Like an Architect.

 What excites me most isn't any single deal.
 It's helping clients make smarter, longer-term decisions.
 A first-time buyer who refinances into a duplex three years in.
 An investor who turns a quiet four-unit into a top-market asset.
 A seller who hits an "impossible" price because the strategy was right.

 We're expanding our value-add investment consulting — sharper portfolio modeling, better data visualization so clients can see the trade-offs clearly.
-Try our multifamily investor calculator if you want a quick sense of how a deal might pencil.
+If you want a quick sense of how a deal might pencil, read how we run the numbers on a value-add deal.
 We're also launching short, honest videos about how luxury real estate, architecture, and investing actually connect in Los Angeles.
 We chose clarity over hype as a brand stance — and so far, it's brought us the people we most want to work with.

 Real estate is more than a transaction.
 It's a financial decision, a lifestyle decision, and a long-range planning decision all at once.
 I respect all three.
 That's the line I commit to.